 postgres 1/1 1 1 28s

-You can also create a service to expose the PostgreSQL server.
-You have several options to do so, like configuring a different port or exposing the NodePort or LoadBalancer.
-For the sake of simplicity, we will show you how to use NodePort, which exposes the service on the Node's IP at a static port.
+Use a Kubernetes Service to expose your PostgreSQL pod.
+To do so, you can configure a different port or expose the NodePort or LoadBalancer.
+For the sake of simplicity, we’ll show you how to use NodePort, which exposes the service on the Node’s IP at a static port.

 You can use the following service manifest: